go-sphere/go-sphere.github.io/content/docs/components/protoc-gen-sphere-errors.md

 - Sphere's Gin layer maps these to structured JSON with correct HTTP status
 - Pair with a global error parser if you need to merge validation/notfound/custom errors
 - The generated errors integrate seamlessly with Sphere's server utilities for consistent API responses

-## See Also

-- Guides: ../../guides/error-handling
-- Concepts: ../../concepts/protocol-and-codegen